 Before we get into why that is, I feel I ought to explain what the deal is with me.
 According to information I can find from the dashboard of this website, my last and only activity on this “terrenceswiff” blog was a fat two years ago.
 I declared I’d use this blog as a means to post my stories, but as it turns out, I’m terribly embarrassed about revealing anything not completely finished.
 And so everything I’ve written has stayed hidden away on my hard drive, shown only to a precious few.

 This is shameful behavior.
 The whole point of setting up this blog was to have my writing publicly scrutinized.
-So, after frequent pushing from my eldest sister, I’ve decided to convert this blog partly into a review site.
+So, after frequent pushing from my eldest sister, I’ve decided to convert this blog partly (lol more like entirely) into a review site.
 Any kind of writing is better than none.
-Knowing me, though, it will end up mostly being a review site.
+Knowing me, though, it will end up mostly being a review site (bingo).

 Now my sister, she suggested I review video games, but the honest truth is that while I have played an awful lot of video games in my quarter-century of living I don’t find myself playing so many of them nowadays in comparison to when I was in university and had schoolwork to ignore.
 On the other hand, something that hasn’t changed with me is how much manga I read.
 I read a whole lot of manga.
 I love manga!
 So while I’m liable to one day review a video game that has absorbed my life and time, I expect I’ll be giving most of my attention to these wonderful comic books from Japan, starting with Hitoribocchi no OO Seikatsu.